Best Pedals for Bike Touring and Bikepacking

 Each style has their advantages and disadvantages, depending on what type of cyclist you are or what type of bike tour you want to do.

-SPD dual sided touring pedals work best for me.
+SPD dual sided touring pedals worked best for me up until after my 2023 bike tour around Iceland.
 Here’s a good example:

 Can you buy cheaper pedals for bikepacking than these?
 Of course you can – but do you really want to be relying on no-name brands out in the middle of nowhere?